 Adaptations to council houses are carried out after referral from Social Services.
 The Homes Pride programme will increase the level of adaptations.
-We have a partnership with Walbrook Housing Association to try and match adapted vacant homes with people needing such accommodation.
 These processes do meet a great and growing need.

 However, there has recently been a review of adaptations practices carried out by the Social Care, Health and Housing Overview and Scrutiny Commission of the City Council which makes several recommendations to improve the service.
-This will be the subject of a report to the Homes Pride Committee in March.
+These are to be implemented this year.